wichtounet/wichtounet.github.io/posts/2016/09/blazing-fast-unit-test-compilation-with-doctest-11.rst

 versions of the macro.

-Today, doctest 1.1 was released with promises of being even lighter than before and providing several new ways of speeding up compilation time.
+Today, doctest 1.1 was released with promises of being even lighter than before and providing several new ways of speeding up compilation.
 If you want the results directly, you can take a look at the next section.

 First of all, this new version improved the basic macros to make expression decomposition faster.
 When you use the standard REQUIRE macro, the expression is composed by using several template techniques and operator overloading.
-This is really slow to compile and this is way my fast version of the Catch macros are much faster to compiler.
+This is really slow to compile.
+By removing the need for this decomposition, the fast Catch macros are much faster to compile.

-Moreover, doctest 1.1 also introduce CHECK_EQ that does not any expression decomposition.
+Moreover, doctest 1.1 also introduces CHECK_EQ that does not any expression decomposition.
 This is close to what I did in my macros expect that it is directly integrated into the framework and preserves all its features.
 It is also possible to bypass the expression checking code by using FAST_CHECK_EQ macro.
-In that case, the exception are not captured.
+In that case, the exceptions are not captured.
 Finally, a new configuration option is introduced (DOCTEST_CONFIG_SUPER_FAST_ASSERTS) that removes some features related to automatic debugger breaks.
-Since I don't use the debugger and I don't need to capture exception everywhere (it's sufficient for me that the test fail completely if an exception is thrown), I'm more than eager to use these new features.
+Since I don't use the debugger features and I don't need to capture exception everywhere (it's sufficient for me that the test fails completely if an exception is thrown), I'm more than eager to use these new features.

 Results
 +++++++

-For evaluation, I have compiled the complete test set of ETL, with 1 thread, using gcc 4.9.3 with various different options, starting from Catch to doctest 1.1 with all compilation time features.
+For evaluation, I have compiled the complete test suite of ETL, with 1 thread, using gcc 4.9.3 with various different options, starting from Catch to doctest 1.1 with all compilation time features.
+Here are the results, in seconds:

 +--------------------+--------+----------+---------------+----------------+
 | Version            | Time   | VS Catch | VS Fast Catch | VS doctest 1.0 |